qcoro/qcoro/README.md

 const auto data = reply->readAll();
 ```

-It requires a compiler with support for the couroutines TS.
+It requires a compiler with support for the couroutines TS, see [documentation](https://qcoro.dvratil.cz/#supported-compilers) for a list of supported compilers and versions.

 ## Documentation